Join Anna Maria’s

-In Italy Choux Pastries filled with custard are often stacked in a tall pyramidal shape.
-Chocolate is poured on the stack and decorated with whipped cream.
+In Italy, Puff Pastries filled with custard are often stacked in a tall pyramidal shape.
+Chocolate is poured on the stack before being decorated with whipped cream.

 1) The quantity of egg should be just right.
-If the recipe calls for 4 eggs I add the first 3 and the last a little at the time in order to control the consistency.
-Too much egg will cause the panade to be too liquid and unable to hold the shape when is baked.
+If the recipe calls for 4 eggs, I add the first 3 and the last a little at the time in order to control the consistency.
+Too much egg will cause the panade to be too liquid and unable to hold its shape when is baked.

-2) The panade needs to be cooked carefully till is smooth and dry.
-If it is undercooked the ingredients could be un-evenly mixed, and it would retain too much moisture.
+2) The panade needs to be cooked carefully until smooth and dry.
+If it is undercooked, the ingredients may be unevenly mixed, and it could retain too much moisture.

-3) Do the preparation very quickly.
-Piping and baking the panade immediately when is still warm will help lightness and expansion.
+3) Make the preparation very quickly.
+Piping and baking the panade immediately while still warm will help lightness and expansion.

-4) Bake the pastries until they are crisp, dry and golden.
-If the pastries are undercooked they could collapse when they are removed from the oven.
-Also it is preferable to cool the pastries slowly in the oven.
+4) Bake the pastries until they are crisp, dry, and golden.
+If the pastries are undercooked, they could collapse when removed from the oven.
+Also, it is preferable to cool the pastries slowly in the oven.

 1 cup (230 cc) water